BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-I know it's kind of hard to see but the username is TC all lowercase and then you want to enter in your password this can be anything you want and now we'll need to repeat the password hit enter enter your web username and we cannot use Tac so my username I'll just type in Steven is this your username yes it is and finally your password enter it again and perfect toot is going to run install all its dependencies and eventually it'll instruct us on how we can access toot:  <br/>
+I know it's kind of hard to see but the username is 'tsec' all lowercase and then you want to enter in your password this can be anything you want.
+Now we'll need to repeat the password hit 'enter'.
+Enter your web username and we cannot use 'tsec'.
+So for my username, I'll just type in 'Steven'.
+Finally enter your password again.
+Perfect.
+T-Pot is going to install all its dependencies and eventually, it'll instruct us on how we can access T-Pot.:  <br/>
 <br />
 <img src="https://snipboard.io/ZwdNDB.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />